SQLitis/monsters/README.rst

 Technically, Handle Animal can work on any creature with an Intelligence score of 1 or 2 (which are also vulnerable to Ray of Stupidity), which technically includes any creature that has been Feebleminded, but making a creature friendly enough to be willing to be trained is a sticking point.
 A druid can also use Wild Empathy to influence a magical beast with an Intelligence score of 1 or 2, but she takes a -4 penalty on the check.
 Wild animals are usually unfriendly, so it takes a DC15 check to make it indifferent, DC25 to make it friendly.
+A druid can also use this ability to influence a magical beast with an Intelligence score of 1 or 2, but she takes a -4 penalty on the check.
 Trainable (Ex): A thrum worm is easier to train and handle than most other magical beasts.
 Handle Animal checks made to train or handle a thrum worm are not increased by 5.
 Gnomes receive a +2 circumstance bonus on all Handle Animal checks made to train or handle a thrum worm.

 .. code-block:: bash